Archive for the ‘Twitter’ tag

 And what of those named in these lists?
 Well, they’re a nice little ego boost but not much more besides in my opinion.
-MotorTorque gained a few Twitter followers and AdTurds had a very small increase in traffic – an inbound link here and there is always good too – but appearances on these lists amounts to little more to flattery.
+MotorTorque gained a few Twitter followers and my advertising blog had a very small increase in traffic – an inbound link here and there is always good too – but appearances on these lists amounts to little more to flattery.

 Having said all of that I’ll be fuming next month when I’m not placed.
 Such is the fickle world of the influencer list.

-I noticed a splurge of new followers the other day, and a few new message from people telling me their experiences of Twitter.
+I noticed a splurge of new followers the other day, and a few new messages from people telling me their experiences of Twitter.

-This sort of thing happens every now and then when something I’ve written on the subject gets shared by a social media maven, or whatever the hell they’re calling themselves nowadays.
+This sort of thing happens every now and then when something I’ve written on the subject gets shared by a social media maven, or whatever they’re calling themselves nowadays.

-Sure enough something called Tweethelper and then TweetSmarter had send the link to my really, really simple guide to using Twitter out into the ether, where it got retweeted another 80 or so times that I can detect, probably more, and often by people wil six-figure follower, er, followings.
+Sure enough something called Tweethelper and then TweetSmarter had sent the link to my really, really simple guide to using Twitter out into the ether, where it got retweeted another 80 or so times, probably more, and often by people with six-figure follower, er, followings.

 What does this say for Twitter’s ability to generate traffic?
 Not much.
 Could it be that, since businesses and spammers took to Twitter there’s a spot of link fatigue going on?
 Was it ever that useful?

-I’ve become more and more sceptical about the ability of Twitter to generate significant traffic unless, perhaps, you have large followings already and really hammer the links.
+I’ve become more and more sceptical about the ability of Twitter to generate significant traffic unless, perhaps, you have large, targeted followings already and really hammer the links.